 Fig.: Closed-loop test of the ATON software in DLR's TRON laboratory in Bremen

 To test the navigation result in the laboratory TRON (Testbed for Robotic Optical Navigation), the sensors are installed on a robot and moved over different terrain models, which represent the mission phases in steps.This enables the generation of images of the Moon’s surface under realistic illumination conditions.

 Fig.: First ATON flight campaign to gather flight data for further software development

 To demonstrate the functionality, robustness and accuracy of the system in dynamic operation, flight tests with uncrewed helicopters are performed.
 In order to simulate the surface of the moon, three-dimensional features and covers with imprinted craters are used.

 DLR Simulation and Software Technology Tasks

 The contributions of the DLR Simulation and Software Technology include analysis, system definition, and development of a simulation environment.
-Furthermore, integration of system components and the development of a testing infrastructure also belong to the area of responsibility.
+Furthermore, integration of system components into the realtime flight software and the development of a testing infrastructure also belong to the area of responsibility.

 01.01.2010 – 31.12.2018